In this article, I’ll be reviewing the Beyerdynamic DT 770 Pro closed-back studio headphones. It’s all very exciting, so try to hold on to your seats.

 This effect is rather subtle, but nonetheless will have a thinning effect especially when it comes to lead vocals and guitars.

-Our only gripe is that the earcup enclosures feel notably cheaper than that of the 990s or 880s.
+My only gripe is that the earcup enclosures feel notably cheaper than that of the DT 990 or DT 880 Pro.

 Noise cancellation and isolation

 In terms of isolation, the DT 770 Pro are decent at best.
 They have 30 dB of reduction in the high end, 13 dB of reduction in the midrange, and virtually no active isolation when it comes to the low end.